MGM Resorts Data Breach Class Action Lawsuit

 Defendants also generally agree to make improvements to their data security systems as part of class action settlements.

-We are seeking these types of remedies in the class action, but there is no guarantee these or any other remedies will be achieved in the litigation.
+We are seeking these types of remedies in the class action.
+However, there is no guarantee that these or any other remedies will be achieved in the litigation.

 About Berger Montague

 Berger Montague is one of the largest and oldest class action law firms in the U.S. We have been pioneers in the class action field for more than fifty years.
-We have 65 attorneys and a large support staff.
+We have more than 60 attorneys and a large support staff.

 We have a successful history of litigating data breach class action lawsuits, among other types of matters.
 More information about our data breach experience is available on our Technology, Privacy & Data Breach practice area page.